Overview

 Additional information:

-Enhanced triage and specialist advice
+Adult Enhanced triage and specialist advice for adult services

 We have developed standard responses to referrals and requests for specialist advice with input from clinicians and specialists across the UK.
 These documents are intended to support adult rheumatology departments in responding to common advice requests from referrers.
 The advice within them is based on NICE and BSR guidelines, as well as prevailing best practice.
 These documents are to be adapted by departments to reflect local service provision and individual patient circumstances as needed.